 Let’s call this pasta al pomodoro 2.0.
 She doesn’t live in the shadow of the original recipe.
 She’s the ‘fun’ cousin who visits during holidays.
 This is the pasta with tomato sauce you make when you have the sweetest tomatoes of the summer, bursting with flavor and teetering on the edge of becoming dessert.

-The base of a truly excellent pasta with tomato sauce recipe is the olive oil because the oil acts as a vehicle to transport the notes of garlic into each bite.
+The base of a truly excellent pasta with tomato sauce recipe is the olive oil because it acts as a vehicle to transport the notes of garlic into each bite.
 It sounds cheesy but we've made this dish hundreds of times and it rings true every time!
-Plus, once you drop the tomatoes into the sizzling hot oil they'll slightly caramelize and get well... sweet.
+Plus, once you drop the tomatoes into the sizzling hot olive oil they'll slightly caramelize and get well... sweet.
 And who doesn't like sweet tomatoes?!

-Super Saucy Pasta with Tomato Sauce
+Extra Saucy Tomato Sauce

 You might have some leftover sauce in your bowl or the pan.
 Whip out the bread and ‘fa la scarpetta’, this is not the moment to choose between pasta or bread.